cusyio/Python4DataScience/docs/productive/envs/uv/docker.rst

 new builds more quickly.
 We start with the layers that change the least so that we can cache the artefacts for as long as possible.
-This is also the reason why we keep the installations of the dependencies from :file:`uv.lock` and the installation of our :doc:`application <python-basics:apps>` strictly separate – our code probably changes faster than that of the dependencies.
+This is also the reason why we keep the installations of the dependencies from :file:`uv.lock` and the installation of our :doc:`application <python-basics:packs/apps>` strictly separate – our code probably changes faster than that of the dependencies.

 .. seealso::
    * `Order your layers